 are the person in their photo ID.

-A standard National Police Check costs AUD 41.50.
-Police checks for volunteer or unpaid employment positions cost AUD 22.50.
+A standard National police check costs AUD 41.50.
+Nationally Coordinated Criminal History Check for volunteer or unpaid employment positions cost AUD 22.50.

 Our staff will have no access to your information.
 If you have further queries, refer